matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/hello-world.md

 cd greeter-example
 ```

-3. Configure Your Private Key:
+3. Configure Your Private Key (if you have not already done so through the `zksync-cli` wizard):

 Rename the `.env.example` file to `.env` and then enter your private key: